Events

 Show and Tell.
 Share 2-3 minute demos by anyone interested in sharing what they learned or worked on during hack time.

-We recommend events are completed in the first half of October to give participants time to complete 4 pull/merge requests.
+• We recommend events be hosted in the first half of October to give participants time to complete 4 pull/merge requests.

-Promote the event however you like and directly invite your community to attend.
+Promote the event and invite your community to attend.

 Invite anyone interested in learning about, or contributing to open source.
 Hacktoberfest events are a way of bringing members of the open source community even closer together in a group setting, and events should be open to all!